There are a few methods for importing data into Memgraph and they cover:

 How to import CSV files into Memgraph?

-The easiest way to import data into Memgraph is to use the LOAD CSV clause, which is used as a standard Cypher clause, and can be invoked straight from a running Memgraph instance.
+To import data from CSV files into Memgraph, use the LOAD CSV clause, which is used as a standard Cypher clause, and can be invoked straight from a running Memgraph instance.

 How to import JSON files into Memgraph?

-You can import the JSON file into Memgraph by using the JSON query module , which has procedures for loading JSON file from local file or remote address.
+You can import the JSON file into Memgraph by using the JSON query module, which has procedures for loading JSON file from a local file from a remote address.

-How to import streaming data from Kafka into Memgraph?
+How to import CYPHERL files with Cypher queries into Memgraph?

 How to migrate data from a relational database?

-How to import data directly from an application/program?
+How to import data directly from an application or a program?

 Memgraph offers a wide range of drivers that can be used to connect directly to the platform.
-You can find a list of all the supported connection methods here.
+You can find a list of all the supported drivers here.

 Where to next?

-To learn more about the Cypher language, visit the Cypher manual or Memgraph Playground for interactive guides.
-For real-world examples of how to use Memgraph, we strongly suggest going through one of the available Tutorials.
-Details on what can be stored in Memgraph can be found in the article about Data storage.
+You can also connect to streams and import data from CYPHERL files to an instance running in Memgraph Cloud.
+To learn more about the Cypher language, check out our Cypher manual or Memgraph Playground for interactive guides.
+For real-world examples of how to use Memgraph, we strongly suggest going through one of the available tutorials.